tud-amt/tud-amt.github.io/content/_index.md

   - block: hero
     content:
       title: |
-        Processing Advanced Architected Materials
+        Processing of Advanced Architected Materials
       image:
         filename: ujala_cropped.jpg
       text: |
         <br>

         The PAAM Lab is investigaating the structure-processing-property relation ship of lightweight architected materials, such as composites, contributing to a sustainable aviation.
+We are at the Faculty

   - block: collection
     content: